-Incontinence after stroke is a side effect that alters your ability to control your bladder and bowel movements.
+Incontinence after stroke alters your ability to control your bladder and bowel movements.

-About half stroke patients admitted to the hospital experience incontinence, according to the Stroke Association.
+About half of all stroke patients admitted to the hospital experience incontinence, according to the Stroke Association.

 What Is Incontinence After Stroke?

 Incontinence is the involuntary loss of urine from the bladder or feces or wind from the bowel, according to the Continence Foundation.

 There are varying degrees of incontinence.
 Some may experience light leaking while others may have a complete loss of bowel and bladder control.

 Incontinence after stroke occurs when a stroke affects the area of the brain that controls your bladder and bowels.
 Studies often suggest that damage to the frontal lobe results in bladder dysfunction after stroke.
 However, some studies suggest that damage to other areas of the brain such as the brainstem, temporal lobes, internal capsule, frontal cortex, or frontoparietal lobes also affect bladder control.

 Factors that place individuals at an increased risk of incontinence after stroke include:

 - High severity of stroke